polkafoundry/polkadocs/docs/guide/README.md

 ## Create the first smart contract

 ::: tip WHAT IS A SMART CONTRACT?
-We use the term 'smart contract' because Ethereum popularized it.
+We use the term 'smart contract' because Ethereum infamously popularized it.
 Think of it as a unit of code (e.g. script or bytecode) that is hosted on a network of connected peers (i.e. the 'blockchain').
 It does not have to represent a 'contract', it can do whatever the runtime environment allows, contract is just an use case.
 :::

 ### Start with an empty contract